rillonline/writing/kearsarge/kearsarge.md

 "You look comfortable," I observed.

-"this is a much nicer view tan I have," Josh said.
+"this is a much nicer view than I have," Josh said.
 "How's the view on Dollar Bay Drive?"

 "Splendid from the roof garden," I said.
 "Learn anything?"